Riverscapes/RaveAddIn/docs/business-logic.md

 * `vector`: shp files
 * `tile`: A url
 * `file`: catch-all for any other kind of file.
 Right now this will just open up finder/explorer to this location.

+# Sharing your Business Logic with Someone Else

+## Suggesting a New Default Business Logic for RAVE for Existing or New Riverscape Project Type